Template Processing#

 Template Feature Composition#

-The resulting template features are structurally-focused:
+The resulting template features combine structural and alignment information:

 Structural information: From mmCIF content (atomic coordinates, residue types)